-We now turn to some basic definitions of pseudoconvex manifolds. \begin{definition} [Weakly pseudoconvex = Weakly $1$-complete manifolds] A function $\phi: X\rightarrow [-\infty, +\infty)$ on a manifold $X$ is said to be exhaustive if all sublevel sets
+We now turn to the introduction of some basic definitions for weakly pseudoconvex manifolds. \begin{definition} [Weakly pseudoconvex = Weakly $1$-complete] A function $\phi: X\rightarrow [-\infty, +\infty)$ on a manifold $X$ is said to be exhaustive if all sublevel sets

 are relatively compact.
-A complex manifold $X$ is called {weakly pseudoconvex} if there exists a smooth plurisubharmonic exhaustion function $\phi: X\rightarrow \mathbb{R}$ with $\sup \phi = +\infty$.
-Similarly, a complex manifold $X$ is said strongly pseudoconvex if the exhaustion function is smooth strictly plurisubharmonic. \end{definition}
+A complex manifold $X$ is called \emph{weakly pseudoconvex} if there exists a smooth plurisubharmonic exhaustion function $\phi: X\rightarrow \mathbb{R}$ with $\sup \phi = +\infty$.
+Similarly, a complex manifold $X$ is said to be strongly pseudoconvex if the exhaustion function is smooth and strictly plurisubharmonic. \end{definition}